Want to reduce the amount of waste produced by disposable face masks? We show you how to make a sustainable face mask using recycled materials.

 How to make a face mask out of fabric

 Cut two square pieces of tightly woven cotton or poly/cotton fabric, 19 x 19cm.
-Then cut a third square of non-woven fabric, like fusible interfacing or a “green” shopping bag.
+Then cut a third square of a surgical mask non-woven fabric, like fusible interfacing or a “green” shopping bag.

 Place one piece of fabric on the bottom (right side facing down), the piece of non-woven material on top of this and then top with the piece of fabric you want on the front of your mask, right side facing up.